oracle-livelabs/oml/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

   The AutoML Classification will run for several minutes showing which top 5 algorithms have a Better Accuracy.
 The running process takes around 20 minutes.

-* And the result of the experiment
+* When completed, we have the result of the experiment
   ![Classification Experiment Result](images/automl-screenshot-11.jpg)

-  Each model described here is based on one of the automatically selected algorithms.
+  Each model described here is based on one of the selected algorithms.
 Select the **Support Vector Machine (Gaussian)** algorithm and click on the model name which starts with **SVMG_**.

   ![Chose a model](images/automl-screenshot-12.jpg)